Semantic Data Representation for Explainable Windows Malware Detection Models

 \section{Data sources}

 In this section, we describe in more detail the \ac{EMBER} dataset, which we used as the foundation for our ontology, and the modifications we proposed.
 Another very similar dataset is \ac{SOREL}, which contains more samples and it also includes disarmed malware binaries.
-However, the static properties of samples that these datasets offer are almost identical (a few are missing in \ac{SOREL}). \footnote{Among other reasons, we based our work predominantly on the \ac{EMBER} dataset is that it is generally more used in research (cf.\ 479 vs.\ 88 citations at Google Scholar at the time of submission of this paper).}
+However, the static properties of samples that these datasets offer are almost identical (a few are missing in \ac{SOREL}).